Student loan forgiveness and repayment programs

 In this article:

-• Explore programs that can help you get some or all of your veterinary student debt forgiven.
+• Explore programs that can help you pay down veterinary student debt forgiven.

-Devoting part or all of your career to public service, non-profit work, or rural practice can be a strategy to manage student debt.
+Devoting part or all of your career to public service, nonprofit work, or rural practice can be a strategy to manage student debt.
 If these career paths interest you, there are government-funded programs you should know about.

 Public Service Loan Forgiveness